mikechow1/mikechow-blog/_posts/blog/2016-07-30-reverse-string.md

 >Reverse the provided string.
 >You may need to turn the string into an array before you can reverse it.
 Your result must be a string.

+## Using a For Loop

 Steps:

-1. Create an empty string to hold the newly created string.
+* Create an empty string to hold the newly created string.
-2. Create a FOR Loop in which the starting point is (str.length -1) which represents the last character of the string, and loops back the string.
+* Create a FOR Loop in which the starting point is (str.length -1) which represents the last character of the string, and loops back the string.
-3. Return the reversed string.
+* Return the reversed string.

 ```Javascript